 - October, November, or December, the base period is the 12 months ending last June 30.
 (Example: A claim beginning November 2, 2020, uses a base period of July 1, 2019, through June 30, 2020.)

 Base period example: Customer files for disability on June 1st.

 Special base period: Under certain circumstances, the law allows substitution of wages paid in quarters before the normal base period of a claim to make a claim valid.
 If your current base period was negatively affected by military service, industrial disability, trade dispute, or long-term unemployment, you may ask for a special base period.
 If your base period meets one of the requirements listed, contact DI at 1-800-480-3287 to determine if you are eligible for the special base period and provide additional information to support your request.

 3. Estimate your WBA

 The WBA is determined by using the quarter in which you were paid the highest wages in your base period.
-Refer to the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefits Chart (PDF) for further information.
+Refer to Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefit Amounts in Dollar Increments (DE 2589) (PDF) for further information.